squeecy/mod_engine/README.md

 # mod_engine

-A simulation that utilizes physics to draw the effects and cycles of an engine using C++ and the SFML library to draw examples.
+A WIP project that utilizes physics principles to simulate a Lycoming O-320-E2G engine, using openGL to draw gauges as visual models.